-- 12.3 Treatment of Incentive Bonuses and Performance Compensation.
-All Incentive Bonuses and Performance Compensation earned but still outstanding as of the date of the Change in Control shall be payable in full immediately upon a Change in Control.
-Any remaining Incentive Bonuses and Performance Compensation shall be accelerated and immediately vested, paid or delivered, as the case may be, on a pro rata basis upon a Change in Control based upon assumed achievement of all target Performance Goals and the length of time within the Performance Period that has elapsed prior to the Change in Control. - 12.4 Limitation on Acceleration.
-In the event that the acceleration, vesting, payment or delivery of Awards an amount payable, vesting or shares, when added to all other amounts payable to a Participant, would constitute an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Code, the Compensation Committee may, in its discretion, adjust, reduce or prohibit acceleration of such Awards in any manner it deems appropriate to lessen or avoid the excise tax that otherwise may be payable under Section 4999 of the Code.
+11.3 Treatment of Incentive Bonuses.
+All Incentive Bonuses earned but still outstanding as of the date of the Change in Control shall be payable in full immediately upon a Change in Control.
+Any remaining Incentive Bonuses shall be accelerated and immediately vested, paid or delivered, as the case may be, on a pro rata basis upon a Change in Control based upon assumed achievement of all target performance goals and the length of time within the applicable performance period that has elapsed prior to the Change in Control.

+11.4 Limitation on Acceleration.
+In the event that the acceleration, vesting, payment or delivery of Awards an amount payable, vesting or shares, when added to all other amounts payable to a Participant, would constitute an "excess parachute payment" within the meaning of Sections 280G and 4999 of the Code, the Compensation Committee may, in its sole discretion, adjust, reduce or prohibit acceleration of such Awards in any manner it deems appropriate to lessen or avoid the excise tax that otherwise may be payable under Section 4999 of the Code.

-ARTICLE 13.
+ARTICLE 12.
 AMENDMENT, SUSPENSION AND TERMINATION

-13.1 Amendment, Suspension and Termination of Plan.
-The Committee may at any time, and from time to time, amend, suspend or terminate the Plan in whole or in part; provided, that any such amendment, suspension or termination of the Plan shall be subject to the requisite approval of the stockholders of Cato (a) to the extent stockholder approval is necessary to satisfy the applicable requirements of the Code (including, but not limited to, Sections 162(m) and 422 thereof), the Exchange Act or Rule 16b-3 thereunder, any New York Stock Exchange,

-Nasdaq or other securities exchange listing requirements or any other law or regulation; or (b) if such amendment is intended to allow the Option Price of outstanding Options to be reduced by repricing or replacing such Options.
-Unless sooner terminated by the Committee, the Plan shall terminate on February 28, 2023, ten years from the date the Plan was first adopted by the Committee.
+12.1 Amendment, Suspension and Termination of Plan.
+The Committee may at any time, and from time to time, amend, suspend or terminate the Plan in whole or in part; provided, that any such amendment, suspension or termination of the Plan shall be subject to the requisite approval of the stockholders of Cato (a) to the extent stockholder approval is necessary to satisfy the applicable requirements of the Code (including, but not limited to, Section 422 thereof), the Exchange Act or Rule 16b-3 thereunder, any New York Stock Exchange, Nasdaq or other securities exchange listing requirements or any other law or regulation; or (b) if such amendment is intended to allow the Option Price of outstanding Options to be reduced by repricing or replacing such Options.
+Unless sooner terminated by the Committee, the Plan shall terminate on May 23, 2028, a term of ten years from the date the Plan was initially adopted by the Committee.
 No further Awards may be granted after the termination of the Plan, but the Plan shall remain effective with respect to any outstanding Awards previously granted.
 No amendment, suspension or termination of the Plan shall adversely affect in any material way the rights of a Participant under any outstanding Award without the Participant's consent.

-- 13.2 Amendment of Awards.
-Subject to Section 13.1 above, the Committee may at any time amend the terms of an Award previously granted to a Participant, but no such amendment shall adversely affect in any material way the rights of the Participant without the Participant's consent except as otherwise provided in the Plan or the Award Agreement. - 13.3 Compliance Amendments.
+12.2 Amendment of Awards.
+Subject to Section 12.1 above, the Committee may at any time amend the terms of an Award previously granted to a Participant, but no such amendment shall adversely affect in any material way the rights of the Participant without the Participant's consent except as otherwise provided in the Plan or the Award Agreement.

+12.3 Compliance Amendments.
 Notwithstanding any other provision of the Plan to the contrary, the Committee may amend the Plan and/or any outstanding Award in any respect it deems necessary or advisable to comply with applicable law or address other regulatory matters without obtaining a Participant's consent, including but not limited to reforming (including on a retroactive basis, if permissible and applicable) any terms of an outstanding Award to comply with or meet an exemption from Section 409A of the Code or to comply with any other applicable laws, regulations or exchange listing requirements (including changes thereto).

-ARTICLE 14.
+ARTICLE 13.
 WITHHOLDING